 - (2) This facility has a 12-month initial term, which can be extended for 3-months at each subsequent 3-month anniversary from the initial start date.
-Subsequent to December 31, 2023, this facility was extended to January 24, 2025. - (3) This facility has an overall line size of \$1,500,000.
-This facility also includes a \$1,500,000 sublimit for MSR financing.
-Capacity is fully fungible and is not restricted by these allocations. - (4) Subsequent to December 31, 2023, this facility was amended to increase the total facility size to \$800,000 with \$100,000 committed.

-- (5) This facility is an evergreen agreement with no stated termination or expiration date.
-This agreement can be terminated by either party upon written notice. - (6) This facility will have an overall line size of \$2,000,000, which will be reviewed every 90 days.
+Subsequent to December 31, 2024 this facility was extended to January 26, 2026. - (3) This facility includes a \$1,500,000 sublimit for MSR financing.
+Capacity is fully fungible and is not restricted by these allocations. - (4) This facility was voluntarily paid off and terminated in August 2024. - (5) This facility is a sublimit of Early Buyout Financing Facility 6, found below in Financing Facilities.
+Refer to Subfootnote 3, Financing Facilities for additional details regarding this facility. - (6) This facility is an evergreen agreement with no stated termination or expiration date.
+This agreement can be terminated by either party upon written notice. - (7) This facility will be reviewed every 90 days.
 This facility is an evergreen agreement with no stated termination or expiration date.
-This agreement can be terminated by either party upon written notice. - (7) The Company has multiple borrowing facilities in the form of asset sales under agreements to repurchase.
-These borrowing facilities are secured by mortgage loans held for sale at fair value as the first priority security interest. - (8) The interest rates charged by lenders of the funding facilities included the applicable base rate plus a spread ranging from 1.00% and 1.80% for the year ended December 31, 2023, and 1.00% to 1.85%, for the year ended December 31, 2022. - (9) Subsequent to December 31, 2023, this facility was amended to increase the total facility size to \$175,000 with \$175,000 committed.
+This agreement can be terminated by either party upon written notice. - (8) Subsequent to December 31, 2024, this facility entered into its amortization period with a final maturity date of July 17, 2025. - (9) Subsequent to December 31, 2024, a new facility was closed.
+The new facility has an overall line size of \$150,000, is fully committed, and has a maturity date of August 19, 2027. - (10) The Company has multiple borrowing facilities in the form of asset sales under agreements to repurchase.
+These borrowing facilities are secured by mortgage loans held for sale at fair value as the first priority security interest. - (11) The interest rates charged by lenders of the funding facilities included the applicable base rate plus a spread ranging from 1.00% to 1.80%, for the years ended December 31, 2024 and 2023.